data-integrations/anaplan/docs/AnaplanSink-sparksink.md

  -----------
  Sink plugin for supporting data import from CDF to Anaplan server.

- The placeholder with the same name as in the `Server file` filed must be predefined in the given Anaplan model.
+ The placeholder with the same name as in the `Server file` field must be predefined in the given Anaplan model.

+ Due to the limitation of Anaplan API 2.0, this plugin does not write data in parallel so may take some time on larger datasets.

  Properties
  ----------